A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy

 \subsubsection{Phantom scanning}

-We individually scanned the NEMA and vertebrae phantoms on a GE Optima 640 SPECT/CT system with a HEGP collimator and a medium energy general purpose (MEGP) collimator, respectively.
-We placed each phantom at the center of the field of view of the gamma-camera.
+We filled both the phantoms with clinically-relevant $\mathrm{^{223}Ra}$ activity concentrations as described in the Supplementary material.
+Next, we scanned the NEMA phantoms on a GE Optima 640 SPECT/CT system with a HEGP collimator and the vertebrae phantom in the same system with a medium energy general purpose (MEGP) collimator, with the goal of evaluating the robustness of our method for different collimator configurations.
+We placed each phantom at the center of the field of view of the $\gamma$-camera.
 The photopeak and scatter windows were set as 85~keV~$\pm$~20\% and 57~keV~$\pm$~18\%, respectively.
 Scans were acquired at 60 angular positions spaced uniformly over 360$^{\circ}$.
-The acquisition time at each angular position was set to 30~s, as in clinical studies.
-The size of the projected image was 128 $\times$ 128 pixels at each angle, where the pixel side-length was 4.4~mm.
-A body contour was applied to achieve improved resolution.
+The acquisition time at each angular position was set to 30~seconds, as in clinical studies.
+The size of the projection at each angular position was 128 $\times$ 128 pixels, where the pixel side-length was 4.4~mm.
+A body-contour orbit was used to improve resolution.
 Corresponding low-dose CT scans were also acquired for each phantom (120~kVp, 10~mA, 512 x 512).
 The axial pixel spacing of the CT images was 0.98~mm and the spacing between slices was 5.0~mm.
 The CT and SPECT scans were registered.